anupama12sg/30-Days-Of-JavaScript/05_Day_Arrays/05_day_arrays.md

 #### Getting index an element in arr array

-indexOf:To check if an item exist in an array.
+indexOf: answers "Where is this thing/item in the list?"

+It is a way to find the position of something (like a word or a letter) inside a array (like a sentence or a word).
 If it exists it returns the index else it returns -1.

 ```js
 const numbers = [1, 2, 3, 4, 5]